philzook58/philzook58.github.io/_posts/2024-09-16-smart_constructor_aegraph.md

 So how does one cheaply maintain the ability to enumerate the members of an equivalence class?

-I have in the past seen maintaining a mapping from eids to a vectors of .
+I have in the past seen maintaining a mapping from eids to a vectors of equivalent eids.
 This needs to be fixed up all the time, smushing together the vectors on unions.
+This is roughly what egg does I think.

 My understanding from the [Z3 version](https://z3prover.github.io/papers/z3internals.html#sec-equality-and-uninterpreted-functions) of this is that you can maintain a doubly linked list of the members of an equivalence class.
 When `union` merges two equivalence classes, you can splice these two loops together.
 This version is at the bottom of the post.